| Name | Rebecca Balebako |

-I was a software engineer at startups and universities for 10 years before doing privacy research.
+I was a full-stack web developer for 10 years before specializing in privacy and security.

 Thesis: Identifying and Communicating the Risks of Smartphone Data Sharing